DAngelo345/React-Project/README.md

 ## Installation

+    - first clone this down to your computer

+    - cd into the social-media-backend directory

-    - first run rails db:create and rails db:migrate to get the database running
+    - then run rails db:create and rails db:migrate to get the database running

-    - make sure you're in the social-media-backend directory
-    - type rails s in the command line to start the server.
+    - type rails s in the command line to start the server

+    - open a new termial window and cd into the social-media-frontend directory

-    - then run npm start inside the social-media-frontend directory this will bring up the app in the browser and spin up react.
+    - then run npm start